vijayshankarr/vsdPLLworkshop/README.md

 ## Tools used
-In this workshop, we are mainly going to use two tools, namely
+In this workshop, we are mainly used two tools, namely
 - magic <- For layout design and extraction
 - ngspice <- For netlist simulation

-I created my workspace in my laptop.
-To do this you can refer to this free Udemy [course](https://www.udemy.com/course/vsd-a-complete-guide-to-install-open-source-eda-tools/)
+For this workshop, I created my workspace in my laptop by installing Ubuntu in Virtual Box.
+You can refer to this free Udemy [course](https://www.udemy.com/course/vsd-a-complete-guide-to-install-open-source-eda-tools/) to know more details.

 ## Development flow
+The IC design development flow is divided into the following steps:
 - Specifications
 - SPICE-level circuit development
 - PreLayout Simulation